Romans 11

 Overwhelmed by the profundity and scope of God’s plan, Paul breaks into doxology, praising God’s wisdom and the inscrutable nature of His decisions.

-"For who hath known the mind of the Lord? or who hath been his counsellor?"
+34 “For who has known the mind of the Lord?
+Or who has become His counselor?”

 Paul emphasizes that no one can fully understand or advise God, underscoring His sovereignty and the mystery of His ways.

-"Or who hath first given to him, and it shall be recompensed unto him again?"
+35 “Or who has first given to Him and it shall be repaid to him?”

 He further asserts that no one can claim to have given anything to God that God must repay, highlighting God’s independence and the unearned nature of His grace.